Historic cottage with royal gypsy roots offers 1 double room, plus 2 single beds and stunning valley views in Kirk Yetholm.

 Facilities include dishwasher, washer/dryer, flat-screen TV with Freeview, DVD player, Bose Ipod dock, free Wi-Fi (with a strong signal) and a selection of games, books and dvds etc. With oil fired central heating, Gypsy Palace is always warm and cosy.
 All power is included as is a basket of logs for the fire.
 All laundry and towels are also provided.
 Dogs are welcome (this is perfect dog walking country) and we have off street parking.
 Outside you can relax in the fully enclosed garden, or take a seat in the summer house (originally a railway station waiting room) and enjoy the views over the valley.

 Gypsy Palace is situated right on the Pennine Way meaning numerous wonderful walks are accessible right from your doorstep, though many of our guests stay for the wonderful peace and tranquility, Gypsy Palace is also ideal for fishing, golfing, cycling and for exploring the lovely Borders region with its beaches, castles and gardens.
 The local village pub has a lovely atmosphere and serves excellent food.
 Kelso with its cobbles streets is 7 miles away while historic Edinburgh is less than 90 minutes drive away or why not take a day trip to the coast with a visit to Holy Island and a stroll along the beautiful Northumberland beaches.

-Minimum stay is three nights and we offer both mid-week and long weekend breaks with prices starting at £295.
+Minimum stay is three nights and both mid-week and long weekend breaks with prices starting at £295.
 A typical week costs from £450-£600.

 Newcastle / Edinburgh